Cookies on Fareham Borough Council's website

 This work will be funded by UK Shared Prosperity Funding, and feeds into the Council's Town Centre Regeneration Strategy to give Fareham a busier and greener town centre that is easier to move around and feels safe, welcoming and loved.

-Play Area - improvements set to begin in Spring 2026
+Play Area - improvements set to begin in August 2026

 The new West Street play area will provide a high-quality, inclusive and engaging play space, which has been thoughtfully designed to celebrate Fareham's distinctive maritime heritage, civic identity, and vibrant town centre character.